 Makes Makes about 56 shells, or 28 assembled macarons.

-Want to recreate Pierre Hermé’s Mogador?
-These delightful Milk Chocolate and Passion Fruit Macarons recipe would be perfect for that.
+Want to recreate Pierre Hermé’s Mogador macarons?
+These delightful Milk Chocolate Passion Fruit Macarons are as close to the classic as you can get.

 Return the egg whites to room temperature at least an hour before making the macarons.

 Make the milk chocolate and passion fruit ganache: Cut the passion fruits in half, and scoop the seeds into a fine mesh strainer set over a measuring cup.
 Using the back of a spoon, press, scrape, and press the seeds again against the strainer to extract the maximum juice you can.
 You should get about 1 tbsp [15 ml] juice per passion fruit.

 In a double boiler or the microwave (at the lowest heat setting), melt the milk chocolate and butter together.
 Add the passion fruit juice and kosher salt.
 Mix well, take off the heat and transfer to an airtight container.
 Reserve until ready to assemble the macarons.
 Place in the refrigerator if you want the ganache to firm up faster.
 (The ganache can be made ahead; refrigerate, but make sure to return to room temperature at least an hour before using.)